ajtowns/taproot-review/week-1.md

 We'll be spending more time later on how "script path" spends work and the details of how signatures work, so you may wish to skip or skim the sections titled "script path spending", "Signature validation rules", and "Constructing and spending Taproot outputs" for now.

-Ideally reading the BIP (and its references) will already make it clear what the purpose of the proposal is; and how it achieves that purpose.
+Ideally reading the BIP (and its references) will already make it clear what the purpose of the proposal is and how it achieves that purpose.
 Some good general questions to think about might include:

  * Do the goals make sense?
  * Do the design decisions follow from the goals?